Smartphone-Companions/ESP32-ANCS-Notifications/README.md

 This library is designed to follow the standard Arduino library style, and be as easy to use and clear as possible for non-programmers (i.e. no lambda functions, threads, new C++ language features, etc.)

+Note that this is a work in progress and is incomplete (but should work).

 ## Features